Inside Raytheon McKinney: Innovation and Impact in Texas

 One of the most notable projects associated with the McKinney campus is its work on the F-35 fighter jet.
 This facility plays a crucial role in developing and producing the advanced sensor and electro-optical systems that give the aircraft its edge.
 This isn't just a software project; it involves intricate hardware, manufacturing, and rigorous testing protocols that require highly controlled physical spaces.
 The long-term nature of programs like the F-35 means there's a steady need for facility maintenance, upgrades, and expansions to support the production and development lifecycle.
 It’s a prime example of the high-stakes, long-term work that defines the campus.

-Engineering Command and Control Systems
+Engineering Advanced Command and Control

 Beyond individual components, the McKinney team specializes in developing and prototyping large-scale command and control systems.
 Think of these as the central nervous systems for complex defense operations, integrating data from multiple sources to create a clear picture for decision-makers.
 This work, often referred to as C2/C3/C4i, happens in secure labs and development centers designed for collaboration and simulation.
 Building and maintaining these types of environments requires a deep understanding of data infrastructure, security protocols, and power systems, creating unique opportunities for contractors with expertise in technical and secure construction projects.